 We used to keep a running log of the dryer “run”.
 Meaning 2 to 4 times per hour, we would manually pull corn from the dryer, test it, and record the results and time on a handwritten log, so we knew how accurate our adjustments were.
 This was time-consuming and meant that someone needed to be constantly watching the dryer.
 We eventually added a computerized controller, which does this for us, at much more frequent intervals, and makes changes to the dryer itself.

 Meet Calc-U-Dri!
 It is constantly measuring the moisture, gives us an instant readout, as well as prints a record every 5 minute.
 If we are gone to the field, we can come in and check on the “run”.
 If the corn starts to run cold and wet, it slows down, if it runs hot and too dry, it speeds up to correct.

 It sounds so controlled and precise describing it, but it really has so many things that affect the end result, it still requires a bit of luck.

-While your crockpot is cooking supper you can run kids around or if your lucky take a nap……..our dryer and Calc-U-Dri allow the person running the dryer to do other things on the farm while the corn is drying.
+While your crockpot is cooking supper you can run kids around or if your lucky take a nap.
+Our dryer and Calc-U-Dri allows the person running the dryer to do other things on the farm while the corn is drying.

-Now because food is lots more interesting than than corn drying here are some links to a few of my favorite crock pot recipes here on Farmwife Feeds:
+Food is lots more interesting than corn drying here are some links to a few of my favorite crock pot recipes:

 This post is sponsored by the Indiana Corn Marketing Council.
 But all the thoughts are my own!